-A common approach to handle this type of trade-offs, is to provide the user with a mechanism that enable its regulating, e.g. by configuring the system.
-This task however, as simply as it may seem to be, holds some difficulties which actually prevent its implementation.
-First, the complexity of those sophisticated systems, not to mention its indirect privacy violation effect is beyond the literacy of the layman user.
-Second, users incline to cognitive laziness thus avoiding such tasks.
-And finally, user behavior is characteristic by risk aversion and not by maximizing expectancy.
-The direct outcome of those insights is that a human cannot handle privacy issues that are introduced by machines, and machines must be harnessed to successfully carry out this task.
-In My researches I’m intend to develop algorithms based mainly on mathematical models that will provide a solution to this trade-off in two layers: a) by Mitigating the trade-off. b) by Controlling the trade-off.
-The above mentioned methodologies are applicable at PbD (Privacy by Design) approach, as required by regulators (e.g. GDPR).
+A common approach to handling such trade-offs is to provide the user with a mechanism that enables its regulation, e.g. by configuring the system.
+However, this task, as simple as it may seem, entails some difficulties which actually prevent its implementation.
+First, the complexity of these sophisticated systems, in addition to the issue of indirect privacy violation, is beyond the literacy of the typical lay user.
+Second, users may be prone to cognitive laziness, thus avoiding such tasks.
+Finally, user behavior is characterized by risk aversion and not by maximizing expectancy.
+The direct outcome of these insights is that a human being cannot handle privacy issues that are introduced by machines, and machines must be harnessed to successfully carry out this task.
+In my research, I intend to develop algorithms based mainly on mathematical models that will provide a solution to these trade-offs at two levels: a) by mitigating the trade-off; and b) by controlling the trade-off.
+The above-mentioned methodologies employ the PbD (Privacy by Design) approach, as required by regulators (e.g. GDPR).

-3. Mitigating the Privacy Loss
+3. Mitigating Privacy Loss

-A published dataset, even when anonymized can still be a source for privacy disclosure.
-However, given the (legitimate) purpose of the dataset publication, it has shown that by applying some transformations to the data, e.g. data perturbation, the purpose can still be served but privacy risks are reduced.
-My research mission in this section is to find and define those transformations as AI machine learning agents that can be applied on-line (as required in contemporary information systems).
-I distinguish two levels of protections: a) against inference attacks that relies on aggregated data published from the dataset; b) against inference attack that relies also on auxiliary information that cannot be controlled by the defender.
-The transformation can be implemented in a proxy server for example, and an authorized administrator should have the ability to set boundaries to the privacy disclosure risks while under those constrains the published dataset is optimized to provide maximal purpose achieving efficiency.
+A published dataset can disclose private information even when it is anonymized.
+However, given the (legitimate) purpose of publication of the dataset, it has been shown that by applying some transformations to the data, e.g. data perturbation, the purpose can still be served and privacy risks reduced.
+My research goal here is to find and define these transformations as AI machine learning agents that can be applied on-line (as required in contemporary information systems).
+I distinguish between two levels of protections: a) against inference attacks that rely on aggregated data published from the dataset; b) against inference attacks that rely on auxiliary information which cannot be controlled by the defender.
+The transformation can be implemented on a proxy server, for example, and an authorized administrator should have the ability to set boundaries to the privacy disclosure risks while, under those constraints, the published dataset is optimized to provide maximal purpose achieving efficiency.

-In an advanced phase of this research, we seek for a novel methodology to apply Machin Learning on Hidden Data (I called it for now: ML-HD).
-The concept is to create a development methodology of researches based only on conveying logic to a proxy without access to the raw data.
-This methodology which belongs to the circle of PETs solutions (Privacy-Enhancing Technologies) have great advantage over existing methods such as Obfuscation.
-This way, machines can for example provide a personal data-mining to an individual without a significant risk of data disclosure.
+At an advanced phase of this research project, we intend to develop a novel methodology for applying Machine Learning on Hidden Data (ML-HD).
+The concept is to create a research development methodology based only on conveying logic to a proxy without access to the raw data.
+This methodology, which belongs to the category of PETs (Privacy-Enhancing Technologies), has great advantages over existing methods such as Obfuscation.
+This way, machines can, for example, provide personal data-mining to an individual without significant risk of data disclosure.

-These models can empirically be tested by sampling real data and applying both to the original dataset and the sanitized dataset: a) inference attacks to measure the amount of privacy disclosure reduction; and b) processing the data for providing the purpose to measure the amount of efficiency loss.
+These models can be tested empirically by sampling real data and applying: a) inference attacks to measure the degree of privacy disclosure reduction; and b) processing the data for providing the purpose, in order to measure the amount of efficiency loss.

 4. Controlling Privacy